aprsworld/aprsI2C/aprs/pzPowerI2C/README.md

 ## Build requirements

-`libjson-c-dev` and `mosquitto-dev` are required.
-Install with `sudo apt-get install libjson-c-dev mosquitto-dev`.
+`libjson-c-dev` and `mosquitto-dev` and `libmosquitto-dev` are required.
+Install with `sudo apt-get install libjson-c-dev mosquitto-dev libmosquitto-dev`.

 Build with `make`